nickgaski/docker-peer/spinup_peer.md

    `iptables -D INPUT 4` (ex: to delete Reject rules from INPUT policy.
 4 is the row number to delete)

-4. If you do not want to build images manually, skip this step and simply take the image name for the specific commit from above mentioned docker hub account.
-Build peer and membersrvc images using makefile and provide the image name and commit number in spinup_peer_network.sh script.
+4. If you do not want to build images manually, skip this step and simply take the image name and specific tag from above mentioned docker hub account.
+If you wish to build peer and membersrvc images natively and provide the image name and tag number in spinup_peer_network.sh script.
 Move to directory where the makefile is located (root of the fabric directory)

    `cd $GOPATH/src/github.com/hyperledger/fabric`
    `make images`

 5. curl the below script and execute peer script to spinup "n" number of peers of your choice.

    `curl -L https://raw.githubusercontent.com/hyperledger/fabric/scripts/spinup_peer_network.sh -o spinup_peer_network.sh`

    `chmod +x spinup_peer_network.sh`

    `./spinup_peer_network.sh -n 4 -s -c x86_64-0.6.1-preview -l debug -m pbft -t y`

-Note: If you don't sepecify the commit number, script executes with default values provided in the script.
+**Note:** If you don't sepecify the commit number, script executes with default values provided in the script.
 To launch peers with specific tag, please look into the tags for each image in hyperledger docker hub account. https://hub.docker.com/u/hyperledger/

 **Reference:**